baby-loris/bla/README.md

 ```
 var apiMiddleware = require('baby-loris-api').apiMiddleware(methodPathPattern, options)
 ```
 The middleware adds support API to your Express application.
-You need to pass ```methodPathPattern``` as you did for Api class.
+You need to pass ```methodPathPattern``` as you did for Api class or an Api instance itself.

 #### Options
 Using the second paremeter ```options``` you can tune the middleware up.